Gladney Center for Adoption: 1990-present

 Michael J. McMahon was named president in 1988, the first adoptive parent to hold the post.
 In 1991, the board of directors officially changed the name of the institution to the Gladney Center for Adoption to reflect its expanded services.

 During McMahon's tenure the center launched three new adoption programs: New Beginnings, which places children from Texas foster care with permanent families; the ABC program, Gladney's infant adoption program centered on meeting the needs of African American and biracial children; and its international adoption program in 1992.
 The first international "Gladney Baby" went home in March 1994 from Shanghai, China.
 Gladney celebrated its 1,000th international placement in 2002.

 McMahon announced the sale of Gladney's campus on Hemphill St in Fort Worth to the Fort Worth Independent School District in June 1999.
 Groundbreaking for the new campus took place in October 2000.
 The agency moved to its present location in southwest Fort Worth in 2002.
-The campus includes a Visitor's Center and Adoption Museum, a counseling center, dormitory, recreational facilities, educational space, career counseling and administrative offices.
+The campus includes a Visitor Center and Adoption Museum, a counseling center, dormitory, recreational facilities, educational space, career counseling and administrative offices.
 By the time of his retirement in 2008, McMahon had supervised the placement of 6,674 children from the US and around the world into permanent families.